 There is a minimum level of English language skills that are required to study at TAFE for international students who do not speak English as their first language.
 For Certificate III, Certificate IV, Diploma and Advanced Diploma, you may need to achieve a overall score of 5.5 at the IELTS Academic (with no score lower than 5.0).
 For Associate degree level programs, an overall score of 6.0 is required.
 These requirements will differ from state to state and institutes.
 Make sure to check with the chosen TAFE.

 TAFE is affordable.
-There are also several government funding programs available.
-Costs will vary depending on the course you choose.
+TAFE tuition fees differ for each course and can vary between institutes.
+The fees are typically lower than those of university programs.
+The cost will depend on the level of qualification, ranging from certificate courses (lower fees) to diplomas and advanced diplomas (higher fees).
 The total course fee can range from $4,000 to $15,000 per semester for vocational courses in NSW.
 Depending on your visa status, the cost will also vary.
 You will have to pay for books and materials as well as course fees.

 List of TAFE institutes in Australia